 64% of searchers convert to 'customers' within the first hour

 An impressive finding shows that 65% of smartphone users search for restaurants online with the intent of finding a spot to eat within driving and walking distance.
 Even more impressive, of those people, 85% actually go on to 'convert' - either by showing up to the restaurant as a walk-in, calling the restaurant, and even booking a table online - which becomes easier when placing your online booking widget into your Google my Business profile.

 The stats above are only looking at online searches conducted on mobile phones, and with 3.4 billion searches made daily on Google alone, a huge portion of these searches are also coming from computers at home and work when people are looking for somewhere to head to for lunch or dinner.

 SEO boils down to improving and increasing your restaurant's site authority and relevance.
 The relevance of a restaurant website means that it is an appropriate result of a query.
 This can be positively affected by carefully creating content and wisely selecting keywords.

 Site authority, on the other hand, means that your restaurant website is trustworthy.
-This can be increased with high-quality content, inbound links, brand mentions, and essential UI metrics.
+This can be increased with high-quality content, inbound and editorial links, brand mentions, and essential UI metrics.

 Do you want to know more about what you need to do to optimize your restaurant website for search engines?
 This infographic is perfect for you as it provides stats, tips, and facts to help you understand and take advantage of the numerous benefits of SEO.